 Depending on the nature of your app, you might also need to comply with regulatory requirements and standards such as HIPAA, GDPR, FDA, and others.
 This can also add to the development timeline as your development team requires additional time to perform compliance assessments and identify the necessary measures to implement.

-And if you decide to cut the corner and develop an app that fails to meet the regulations, be prepared for delays and even project termination.
-That's why we recommend analyzing your compliance requirements from the get-to and implementing the necessary measures as early as possible.
+And if you decide to cut corners and develop an app that fails to meet the regulations, be prepared for delays and even project termination.
+That's why we recommend analyzing your compliance requirements from the get-go and implementing the necessary measures as early as possible.

 Backend development and integrations